nicoalba/spectro-assignment/writing-assignment.md

 ## `kubectl logs`

-This command is used to retrieve and display the standard output (`stdout`) and standard error (`stderr`) streams from a container running in a pod.
+Use this command to retrieve and display the standard output (`stdout`) and standard error (`stderr`) streams from a container running in a pod.
 While `kubectl get pods` tells you if a pod is healthy, `kubectl logs` gives you visibility into what the application inside the container is doing.

-Example output:
+### Example output and explanation

 ```shell
 $ kubectl logs frontend-deployment-78b7999885-2sk6j